-overlapping with the State Department International Military and Education Training (IMET) program, the latter is viewed as performing the same function as the State Department Economic Support Fund (ESF).2 Because of these overlapping functions, divided between agencies, some analysts judge that U.S. government-wide security assistance funding and programs are not sufficiently coordinated at all levels (strategy-making, planning, and implementation).
-Some argue that greater coherence could be achieved if Congress created an interagency funding mechanism, perhaps along the lines of the DOD, State Department, and USAID pooled fund for security and other assistance proposed in the December 2010 Quadrennial Diplomacy and Development Review (QDDR).3
+conferences and later made permanent law, and the Coalition Support Fund (CSF), which funds countries assisting in U.S. military operations.
+The former is viewed by some analysts as overlapping with the State Department International Military and Education Training (IMET) program, the latter is viewed as performing the same function as the State Department Economic Support Fund (ESF).2 Because of these overlapping functions, divided between agencies, some analysts judge that U.S. government-wide security assistance funding and programs are not sufficiently coordinated at all levels (strategy-making, planning, and implementation).

 This report provides background on the pre-Section 1206 status of security assistance authorities and the factors contributing to the enactment of Section 1206.
 It then sets out the purposes of the legislation and scope of its activities, restrictions on its use, the DOD-State Department planning process, and funding.
 It concludes with a discussion of issues for Congress.
-An appendix provides a descriptive legislative history of the bill and evolving congressional committee attitudes towards the appropriate division of labor between the Department of Defense and the State Department regarding Section 1206 authority.
+Appendix A provides details on FY2006-FY2010 funding.
+Appendix B provides a descriptive legislative history of the bill and evolving congressional committee attitudes towards the appropriate division of labor between the Department of Defense and the State Department regarding Section 1206 authority.